0

 2

 • Thanks dnomad, will try out your suggestions and then reply here again on the results.
 I should have mentioned that I know Linux well as a user and some as a sysadmin (though not done that for a while), so if anyone has any suggestions that involve Unix knowledge, including connecting to the phone from a PC running Linux via a cable to do any troubleshooting (I realize it will have to be after the phone can boot again), please feel free to give such suggestions.
-Jul 10, 2015 at 17:05
+Commented Jul 10, 2015 at 17:05

 • Well, that makes things a bit easier though.
 Firstly, check if you have android-tools-adb and android-tools-fastboot installed.
 The way to check this is obviously depends on your package manager, in case of debian derivatives with apt-get as Ubuntu: sudo apt-get install android-tools-adb android-tools-fastboot.
 Then connect your device to computer after getting in recovery.
 From that point you can use some diagnosis tools with adb/fastboot.
 Anyway, firstly you should try to clear cache as I mentioned before.